mikeurl/gradio-website-qa/README.md

 # gradio-website-qa
-A Gradio interface that accepts a website address and a dropdown to select an LLM.
-It scrapes the website in a RAG-like fashion to answer questions about the website using the selected LLM.
+A A Gradio interface that accepts a website address and a dropdown to select an LLM.
+It uses the LLM's retrieval capabilities to extract relevant information from the website and answer questions about the website using the selected LLM.

 ## Setup Instructions